pontelaw/pontelaw.github.io/about_me.md

   _______________________________________________________________________________________________<br>
   <b>Hello!</b>
   <br><br>
-  My name is Austin Phillips and I am a Data Engineer at Forescout Technologies.
+  My name is Austin Phillips and I am a Cybersecurity Data Scientist at Forescout Technologies, where I head teams delving into Risk and Compliance Automation, and Machine Learning Applications.
   <br>

-  I live in Texas, where I have been since graduating with a Bachelor's in Computer Science.
+  I live in Texas, where I have been since graduating with a Bachelor's in Computer Science from Appalachian State.

   My main passions in Computer and Data Science are machine learning, project efficiency, and cloud operations.
 I someday hope to lead a team of likeminded people.

-  I am currently pursuing a Master's in Data Science at the University of Wisconsin, and will be completeing an MBA following graduation in 2025.
+  I am well versed in all aspects of machine learning, and enjoy solving new use-cases with robust, efficient models.
+Some of those use-cases are well documented in this portfolio.
   _________________________________________________________________________________________